mauriziocescon/ng-playground/readme.md

   };
 });
 ```
-Since angular is a compiled framework, the problem can be fixed by introducing
+Since angular is a compiled framework, such problems can be fixed by introducing
 - `component` / `directive` / `declaration` keywords (see RippleJS)
 and by applying some special remapping rules:
 ```ts